Advice on Finding and Choosing Cheap Budget Accommodation in Rarotonga, Aitutaki and the Cook Islands

 Guesthouses

 Guesthouses typically consist of private guest rooms with shared facilities like a kitchen and bathroom.
 While there is the odd guesthouse on Rarotonga and two on Aitutaki, guesthouses are just about the only accommodation you’ll find on the outer islands of Mitiaro, Pukapuka and Penrhyn.
-The plus side of these outer-island guesthouses is that all meals are included in their reasonable fees of NZ$100-$150 per night.
+The plus side of these outer-island guesthouses is that all meals are included in their reasonable fees, which range from NZ$75 to NZ$200 per night.

 Check out the Cook Islands’ guesthouses in the 10 Best Guesthouses in the Cook Islands.
 Note that there are also a couple of homestays on Mitiaro that are similar to guesthouses.
 You can learn more about them in The Best Homestays in the Cook Islands.